MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

 ## How can I contact support if I still need help?

-If you’ve already tried to set up the application several times and are still having trouble, please open a support case through your applicable [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] Premier channel, or MPN partner channel.
+If you’ve already tried to set up the application several times and are still having trouble, please open a support case through your applicable [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] Premier channel or MPN partner channel.

 For more information about how to contact [!INCLUDE[pn-microsoft-support](../includes/pn-microsoft-support.md)] directly, and how to find forums, FAQs, and other resources, please see the following: